0yqc/bwinf441/README.md

 # Installation

 No further dependencies are needed, just run the Python files.
 As I use Linux, I can't provide executables for Windows and have decided against making them for Linux due to not many people using linux and Python being easily run.

+# Problems

+The problems are stated in German in `./Aufgaben441.pdf` and the problems Junioraufgabe 1 & 2 (`./j1/` and `./j2/` respectively) as well as Aufgabe 1 & 2 (`./1/` and `./2/`) were done by me.

+There are example inputs located at `./inp/` for every problem and the outputs will most often be in the build log (via print()-statements) or in the case of problem 1 in `./output.svg`